Other sections in Research:

 A project developed by the Economics Department at Lancaster University Management School aimed at improving understanding of the UK national and regional house price dynamics.

-We perform real-time monitoring of domestic real estate markets both at the national and regional level.
-We generate indicators of house price exuberance and produce the most comprehensive publicly available forecasts of house price growth for 1,2,3 and 4 quarters ahead for the national and regional markets in the UK.
-Our latest results are updated every quarter in January, April, July and October.
+We provide a comprehensive publicly available set of information and tools to perform real-time monitoring of domestic real estate markets both at the national and regional level.
+In particular, we generate a novel UK House Price Uncertainty Index; original Indicators of house price exuberance, and we produce forecasts of house price growth for 1,2,3 and 4 quarters ahead for the national and regional markets in the UK.
+Our results are updated every quarter in January, April, July and October.
 Please take note of our disclaimer in regards to the usage of our data.

 Our research is not confined to the UK real estate market alone.
-We work in cooperation with the Federal Reserve Bank of Dallas Globalization and Monetary Policy Institute on providing similar indicators for international house price data, which are available at the The Federal Reserve Bank of Dallas website.
+We work in cooperation with the International House Price Database of the Globalization and Monetary Policy Institute on providing similar exuberance indicators for international markets, which are available at The Federal Reserve Bank of Dallas website.

 To find out more view our Summary of the latest release.